helciokazuo/qa-web-automation/README.md

 ### How to run

 * If you want to use GUI, start cypress

 ```
 node_modules/.bin/cypress open
 ```
 and select the file "cypress/integration/web_test_form/qa_test_form.js"

-* If you want to start it from CLI, just execute:
+* If you want to start it from CLI, just execute (for example):

 ```
 node_modules/.bin/cypress run --browser chrome -s cypress/integration/web_test_form/qa_test_form.js